ltrzesniewski/InlineIL.Fody/README.md

  - The [`InlineIL.IL`](src/InlineIL/IL.cs) class exposes methods for handling labels and local variables, and some utilities (see below).

- - `System.Type` is implicitly convertible to `InlineIL.TypeRef`: when you see a `TypeRef` parameter, you can use the `typeof` keyword.
+ - `System.Type` is implicitly convertible to `InlineIL.TypeRef`: when you see a `TypeRef` parameter, you can use the `typeof` keyword in most cases.

  - You can add the `using static InlineIL.IL.Emit;` directive to get rid of the `IL.Emit` prefix.